What Car Battery Type Do You Have? A Battery-Spotter’s Guide

 Lead-Acid Wet Cell

 Lead-acid batteries are the oldest car battery type and, as a result, the most common.
+These batteries have been the workhorse of the automotive industry for decades.
+The design is fairly simple with a case that contains a series of lead plates bathed in an acid solution to create electricity.
 The majority of these batteries are classified as a wet-cell design, and most are easily identifiable by the caps at the top.
 These caps allow them to be opened up and topped off with distilled water from time to time during the course of their lifespans.
 In some cases, the entire top of the battery can be removed.
-These types of batteries are also almost always labeled as such (or as wet-cell units), which makes them easier to spot, but even sealed, maintenance-free batteries will slosh around a bit when shaking them if you can’t locate a label.
+These types of car batteries are also almost always labeled as such (or as wet-cell units), which makes them easier to spot, but even sealed, maintenance-free batteries will slosh around a bit when shaking them if you can’t locate a label.
+They must be kept upright to prevent spilling the liquid acid inside.

 Lead-Acid Gel Cell (or Dry Cell)